 Frame your answer with a clear structure:

-- Set the situation and business goal first—cut cloud spend by 30%, support 10x traffic growth, enable the mobile team to ship independently
+- Set the situation and business goal first — cut cloud spend by 30%, support 10x traffic growth, enable the mobile team to ship independently.

-- Describe at least two alternatives you seriously considered, citing numbers: cost projections, latency targets, and migration timeline estimates
+- Describe at least two alternatives you seriously considered, citing numbers: cost projections, latency targets, and migration timeline estimates.

-- Share the result with metrics—shipped three weeks earlier, reduced operational costs by 25%, and enabled a new revenue stream
+- Share the result with metrics — shipped three weeks earlier, reduced operational costs by 25%, and enabled a new revenue stream.

-- Own imperfections honestly—"We underestimated migration complexity" or "I'd choose serverless today given team growth" signals pragmatic leadership
+- Own imperfections honestly — "We underestimated migration complexity" or "I'd choose serverless today given team growth" signals pragmatic leadership.

 Blaming constraints or dismissing simpler approaches raises serious doubts about judgment.
 The goal is to demonstrate thoughtful decision-making under real constraints, not perfect architecture in a vacuum.
 Staff+ engineers ship solutions that work within organizational reality.

 Staff+ roles require making consequential decisions before you have complete information.
-Interviewers probe whether you can expose unknowns, assess risk intelligently, and still commit at the right moment—not paralysis, not recklessness.
+Interviewers probe whether you can expose unknowns, assess risk intelligently, and still commit at the right moment — not paralysis, not recklessness.

 They're testing structured thinking under uncertainty.